Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_huntingseason_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_huntingseason_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_huntingseason_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_huntingseason_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_huntingseason_delay_ - Default: 5 - How much damage before a player gets paid.\
 _randomat_huntingseason_show_name_ - Default: 1 - Whether to show the target player's name in the event title.